thephpleague/oauth2-facebook/README.md

 ]);
 ```

-This is best so that you have full control over when your app upgrades to the next version of Graph.
-Otherwise your app might break when the fallback Graph version is updated in this package.
+Each version of the Graph API has breaking changes from one version to the next.
+This package no longer supports a fallback to a default Graph version since your app might break when the fallback Graph version is updated.

 See the [Graph API version schedule](https://developers.facebook.com/docs/apps/changelog) for more info.